danchen4/learnings/faq.md

 pseudo elements generates content where as pseudo class deals with state of the element

-**pseudo class** tells you specific state of an element. allow to style element dynamically.
+**pseudo class** tells you specific state of an element.
+Allows to style element dynamically.
 Examples - :hover, :visited, :focus, :nth-child, nth-of-type, :link, etc.

 **pseudo elements** helps you add cosmetic content.